chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 The 30 Floors of Penance

 Each floor below lists: Memory, Environment, Clock, Handles, SB Spends, and Choices.
-Start Position is Controlled unless stated.
+Start Position is Dominant unless stated.

 1) The Abandoned Apprentice
 	•	Memory: He left his first student locked out of the rite to claim credit.